regr3tti/csgo_practicemode_backup/README.md

 # Purpose
 This Doc's purpose is to:
 * Tell you what you need to know to find nades to practice.
+* Give you the minimum amount of info to use the Practice server.

 This is meant to allow us to:
 * Share nades easily